A minimax optimal control approach for robust neural ODEs: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we investigate the minimax optimal control problem arising from adversarial training, and we provide a proof of the first order optimality conditions in form of the PMP.
-Inspired by these conditions, we present a numerical scheme that incorporates weighted adversarial attacks for each training point.
+In this work, we investigate the minimax optimal control problem of neural ODEs in order to improve adversarially robust training of deep neural networks.
+In the continuous ODE setting, we provide a proof of the first order optimality conditions in form of the PMP.
+Inspired by these conditions, we present a numerical scheme for training neural networks that incorporates weighted adversarial attacks for each training point.
 This method achieves promising results in low dimensions: it surpasses the uniform robust method in terms of accuracy and exhibits greater stability in terms of training behavior compared to the worst-case approach.
-Our approach has potential for higher dimensional settings, where the precise computation of the local maximum is infeasible, but where a weighted approximation could improve robustness.
+Our novel approach has potential for higher dimensional settings, where the precise computation of the local maximum is infeasible, but a weighted approximation could improve robustness.